Chandra-MARX/marxs/docs/source.rst

     ...     return times[times < exposuretime] * u.s
     >>> star = PointSource(coords=SkyCoord(0, 0, unit="deg"), flux=poisson_rate)

 Note that this simple implementation is incomplete (it can happen by chance that it does not generate enough photons).
 MARXS provides a better implementation called `~marxs.source.poisson_process` which will generate the appropriate function automatically given the expected rate:

-    >>> from marxs.source.source import poisson_process
+    >>> from marxs.source import poisson_process
     >>> star = PointSource(coords=SkyCoord("23h12m2.3s -3d4m12.3s"), flux=poisson_process(100. / u.s / u.cm**2))

 Energy